neu-spiral/AcceleratedExperimentalDesign/README.md

 Simulator Overview
 ======================

 There are four experimental design algorithms can be used to acquire the optimal samples.
 They are all submodular functions.
 Especially, the D optimal design can be further accelerated by fundamental greedy algorithms or lazy greedy algorithms.
 In the code, we can change between these algorithms by selecting the following classes.
-The full list for acceleration algorithms are listed below:
+The full list of the classes is listed below:

 Acceleration Algorithms Class List
 ----------------------------------